 It is important to note that the Outdoor Warning sirens are not designed nor placed to be heard in your home or other indoor locations.

-Sirens will be sounded when the following conditions are present:
+Sirens will be sounded when any of the following conditions are present:

-Severe Thunderstorm Warning with destructive winds in excess of 70 mph
+- National Weather Service issued Severe Thunderstorm Warning with winds of 70 mph (or higher) impacting Grapevine.

-The Outdoor Warning Sirens are tested the first Wednesday of each month at 1:00 PM, provided thunderstorms are not forecasted.
-Several other Tarrant County communities also test their outdoor warning sirens at the same time.
+The Outdoor Warning Sirens are tested the first Wednesday of each month at 1:00 PM, provided thunderstorms or excessive overcast is not forecasted.